pjeby/quick-explorer/README.md

 ### Installation

-This plugin is still in early development, so it's only available via git checkout at the moment.
-If you don't know what that is or how to do it, you should probably wait until there's an official release.
+If this plugin isn't listed in the Obsidian plugin registry yet, you'll need to use a git checkout or download and unzip the release zipfile in the `.obsidian/plugins` directory of the vault you want to add it to.

 ### Current Limitations